-Decontamination procedures will be implemented to maintain sample integrity and to prevent contamination of the sampling location.
-All sampling equipment will be cleaned with a non-phosphate detergent and rinsed twice with deionized water to use at a new sampling location.
+Decontamination procedures will be implemented to maintain sample integrity and to avoid cross-contamination between sampling locations.
+All non-dedicated sampling equipment will be cleaned with a non-phosphate detergent and rinsed twice with deionized water prior to use at a new sampling location.
 Sampling equipment includes: